 Jamie Alston, soprano

 Soprano Jamie Kay Alston has distinguished herself as a concert performer of the classical repertoire, particularly sacred and American music.
-As the first soprano section leader of East Valley Millennial Choirs and Orchestras since 2009, Ms. Alston has been a frequent soloist in such works as “Come Unto Him” from Handel’s Messiah and a premiere of “New Colossus.”
+As the first soprano section leader of Arizona Millennial Choirs and Orchestras since 2009, Ms. Alston has been a frequent soloist in such works as “Come Unto Him” from Handel’s Messiah and a premiere of “New Colossus.”
 During her time in Kansas, she soloed with and led the soprano section of the Topeka Festival Singers, and she appeared as a solo artist on Topeka’s Songs of the Sabbath concert series.
 She was frequently featured as a soloist with the Arizona State University Jazz, Women’s, and University Choirs, including performances of the Verdi and Fauré Requiems.
-She performed solo in Rob Gardner’s concert production of Saints and PIoneers and twice won first place in her division of the National Association of Teachers of Singing Competition.
+She performed solo in Rob Gardner’s concert production of Saints and Pioneers and twice won first place in her division of the National Association of Teachers of Singing Competition.

 Beyond the large scale concert works she is known for, Jamie adores exploring American folk and art song for smaller stages.
-As a founding artist of Salonnieres, some of her favorite repertoire includes arrangements of traditional songs, numbers from classical musical theater, and works by Copland, Barber, and Bernstein.
+As a founding artist of Salonnières, some of her favorite repertoire includes arrangements of traditional songs, numbers from classical musical theater, and works by Copland, Barber, and Bernstein.

 In addition to her work on the concert stage, Ms. Alston has performed leading roles across the country, including Lucy in Menotti’s two person opera The Telephone, Laurey in Oklahoma!, and Sarah in The Forgotten Carols.
 She pioneered the role of Sarah Parker in 1856: The Musical, singing to sold-out audiences at the Mesa Arts Center and Salt Lake City’s Capitol Theatre and subsequently recording the role under the direction of the composer.